 If smoke spillage occurs when the fire door is opened, it is probably due to poor chimney draft.
 This type of stove requires at least 12 pa of chimney draft to achieve satisfactory combustion and smoke spillage prevention.
 However, in cases where the stove door is opened too vigorously you could expect that slight smoke spillage may occur.

-The flue gas temperature at the rated output is 302° C relative to 20° C.
+The flue gas temperature at the rated output is $272^{\circ}$ C relative to $20^{\circ}$ C. The flue gas flow is 6.7 gr/sec.

-If you have any doubts, you may want to have your installer measure the draft in the chimney.
+If you have some doubts you can ask you local sweeper to measure the draught of the chimney.